GordyJack/jaavaa-rewrite/README.md

   * ✅ - **Hammers**: Mining tools made from the Heavy Core that clear out entire areas at once.
 Scaling from 3x3 all the way to 9x9.
   * ✅ - **Simple Magnets**: Magnets that attract items using the power of the Allay.
 * **New Redstone Components**:
+  * ❌ - **Redstone Pipes**: Basically a pipe filled with redstone dust that can be used to transport redstone signals over longer distances without the need for repeaters.
+Can also be used to send signals directly vertical.
+Can only connect to other redstone components that are full blocks.
   * ❌ - **Skinny Hopper**: A version of the Hopper that only has a single inventory slot.
   * ❌ - **Hopper Pipes**: A skinny block that is used for linking Hoppers (or Skinny Hoppers) together.
 Each hopper pipe can only hold 1 item.
     * ❌ - **Hopper Pipe Junctions**: Used in conjunction with hopper pipes for more advanced item routing.